kasonchan/scalameetups/scalameetup16/README.md

 ---

-# RPM Plugin
+## RPM Plugin

-- Include the following in `build.sbt`
+- Include the following in `build.sbt` to enable RPM packaging

 ```
 enablePlugins(SystemdPlugin, RpmPlugin)